 Likewise, also in pursuit of further progress on access, the College is using a philanthropic donation by an alumnus to appoint a Schools Liaison Officer, making two full-time access staff altogether.
-Meanwhile, another major focus of Exeter’s attention – sustainability – now has its own special section on the website, pulling together the College’s various initiatives, including its carbon offset scheme.
+Meanwhile, another major focus of Exeter’s attention – sustainability – now has its own special section on the website, pulling together the College’s various initiatives.

 Michaelmas Term also featured four webinars.
 Dr Jim Grant (Philosophy) was helpfully precise in addressing the subject of ‘What Good Is Art?’, Professor Asli Niyazioglu (Ottoman History) gave a strikingly illustrated presentation on ‘Old Talismans of a New City?
 Istanbul’s antiquities in the Ottoman Book of Wonders’.
 Biz Stone, co-founder of Twitter, captivated his audience in discussing ‘Society and the Biosphere: How the tide is turning for Startups and Companies alike’.
 In addition, Visiting Fellow Professor Nicolas Espejo Yaksic, a permanent adviser to the UN, gave a stimulating overview of a key topic in his talk on ‘Child Safeguarding and Human Rights: Towards a polycentric approach for public and private organisations’.

 It’s also gratifying to note that the College’s Visitor the Right Reverend Robert Atwell (Bishop of Exeter) became a member of the House of Lords.

 Biz Stone in conversation with Rector Trainor at The FitzHugh Auditorium, Cohen Quad